Mega Mindy: Powers

 Mega Mindy has several superhero powers.
-She is able to run very fast and teleport to any place she wants.
+She is able to run fast, to fly and teleport to any place she wants.

 Adaptations

-"Mega Mindy" was adapted into several stage shows and four films, released in respectively 2009, 2010, 2011 and 2015.
+Mega Mindy was adapted into several stage shows and four films, released in respectively 2009, 2010, 2011 and 2015.

+A theatre show ran in 2021 with actrice Lotte Stevens, after Free Souffriau announced that she was quitting the role she had played for 15 years.

 Trivia

+Through the years, various Mega Mindy costumes, games, toys and children books were released by Studio 100.

+Souffriau herself sings the opening theme.
+She also provided the voice for different Mega Mindy singles, albums and story readings that were released.

 The original boss of Mieke and Toby in the series was replaced by his younger brother.
 In reality the actor who played their boss, Sjarel Branckaerts, died.